 Never Hire a Financial Advisor You Can’t Trust

-Choosing a financial advisor can be the most important decision you make.
-It can also mean the difference between building wealth for retirement or becoming a victim of fraud or paying excessive fees.
+Choosing a financial advisor can mean the difference between building wealth for retirement or becoming a victim of fraud or paying excessive fees.

-“Never invest your money with someone you don’t trust, even if you can’t pinpoint the source of the mistrust,” said Julie Rains of personal finance blog Investing to Thrive.
+“Never invest your money with someone you don’t trust, even if you can’t pinpoint the source of the mistrust,” said Julie Rains, personal finance writer/publisher at Hall and Rowe Media.

 To choose the right financial planner, get recommendations for advisors from relatives and friends you trust.
 Research their designations and background at the Securities and Exchange Commission website or on the Financial Industry Regulatory Authority site.